sp90/login-boilerplate/README.md

 * Add postman collection to the repo
 * Write tests
 * Add code linting
-* Clean up user and make the tools more modular
+* Move each user into a module so each module does 1 thing

 ### Contributions